hversu/crawling-chaos/README.md

 For production deployment on servers with Nginx, the application runs in Docker on `localhost:5000`, and you configure Nginx on your host system to proxy requests to it.

+**Security Note:** The nginx configuration restricts public access to read-only endpoints.
+Administrative API endpoints (job management, scheduler control) are only accessible from localhost.
+See [SECURITY.md](SECURITY.md) for details.

 **Quick Setup:**

 1. Deploy the application with Docker: